+geoip-directory

-geoip-directory Specifies the directory containing GeoIP .dat database files for GeoIP initialization.
+Specifies the directory containing GeoIP .dat database files for GeoIP initialization.
 By default, this option is unset and the GeoIP support will use libGeoIP's built-in directory.
-(For details, see Section 6.2.2 about the geoip ACL.)
+(For details, see Section 6.2 about the geoip ACL.)

+key-directory

-key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
-(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind. keys, rndc.key or session.key.)
+When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind.keys, rndc.key or session.key.)

+managed-keys-directory

-managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys.
+Specifies the directory in which to store the files that track managed DNSSEC keys.
 By default, this is the working directory.

 If named is not configured to use views, then managed keys for the server will be tracked in a single file called managed-keys.bind.
-Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the SHA256 hash of the view name, followed by the extension .mkeys.
+Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the view name (or, if it contains characters that are incompatible with use as a file name, the SHA256 hash of the view name), followed by the extension .mkeys.

+(Note: in previous releases, file names for views always used the SHA256 hash of the view name.
+To ensure compatibility after upgrade, if a file using the old name format is found to exist, it will be used instead of the new format.)

+named-xfer

-- named-xfer This option is obsolete.
+This option is obsolete.
 It was used in BIND 8 to specify the pathname to the named-xfer program.
+In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server.

+tkey-gssapi-keytab

-In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server. - tkey-gssapi-keytab The KRB5 keytab file to use for GSS-TSIG updates.
-If this option is set and tkey-gssapi-credential is not set, then updates will be allowed with any key matching a principal in the specified keytab. - tkey-gssapi-credential The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
+The KRB5 keytab file to use for GSS-TSIG updates.
+If this option is set and tkey-gssapicredential is not set, then updates will be allowed with any key matching a principal in the specified keytab.

+tkey-gssapi-credential

+The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
 Currently only Kerberos 5 authentication is available and the credential is a Kerberos principal which the server can acquire through the default system key file, normally /etc/krb5.keytab.
 The location keytab file can be overridden using the tkey-gssapi-keytab option.
 Normally this principal is of the form "DNS/server.domain".
-To use GSS-TSIG, tkeydomain must also be set if a specific keytab is not set with tkey-gssapi-keytab. - tkey-domain The domain appended to the names of all shared keys generated with TKEY.
+To use GSS-TSIG, tkey-domain must also be set if a specific keytab is not set with tkey-gssapi-keytab.

+tkey-domain

+The domain appended to the names of all shared keys generated with TKEY.
 When a client requests a TKEY exchange, it may or may not specify the desired name for the key.
 If present, the name of the shared key will be client specified part + tkey-domain.
 Otherwise, the name of the shared key will be random hex digits + tkey-domain.
 In most cases, the domainname should be the server's domain name, or an otherwise non-existent subdomain like "tkey.domainname".
+If you are using GSS-TSIG, this variable must be defined, unless you specify a specific keytab using tkey-gssapi-keytab.

+tkey-dhkey

-If you are using GSS-TSIG, this variable must be defined, unless you specify a specific keytab using tkey-gssapi-keytab. - tkey-dhkey The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
+The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
 The server must be able to load the public and private keys from files in the working directory.
 In most cases, the keyname should be the server's host name.

+cache-file

-cache-file This is for testing only.
+This is for testing only.
 Do not use.